Retailer Guide | Amazon

 • The “product” is defined as the total cubic volume of the primary product and the included components necessary for the function/use of the product.

-• The “packaging” is defined as the total cubic volume of the outer packaging
+• The “packaging” is defined as the total cubic volume of the outer packaging.

 Note that hazardous materials (HAZMAT-classified products or products with any transportation-regulated symbols or markings) cannot be certified as Tier 1 or Tier 2 (but can achieve Tier 3 PFP certification).

-Examples of Frustration-Free Packaging in Action
+Frustration-Free Packaging in Action

 amazon case study for fisher price toys